yiyah/ASM/learn_os/mbr/2_protectMode/readme.md

 step5: Close the interruption(cli)

-step6: Open the address line A20 and set the flag of protect mode(cr0)
+step6: Open the address line A20(bit 1 in 0x92 port) and set the flag of protect mode(bit 0 in cr0)

 step7: Enter protect mode